isomerpages/mse-zerowaste/_zero-waste/04-foreward.md

 will also cover packaging waste no later than 2025.

 Even as we transform our trash into treasure, the global demand for waste management and recycling solutions is projected to grow.
-McKinsey has highlighted the potential for a fourfold increase in plastics reuse and recycling by 2030.
+[McKinsey](https://www.mckinsey.com/industries/chemicals/our-insights/how-plastics-waste-recycling-could-transform-the-chemical-industry){:target="_blank"} has highlighted the potential for a fourfold increase in plastics reuse and recycling by 2030.
 This would generate US$60 billion in profit-pool growth for the global petrochemicals and plastics sector.
 Such trends will drive